 #2.
 Optimize Your On-Page SEO

-Google must realize your blog post deserved to be in the 1st page of SERPs.
+Google must understand that your blog post deserves the 1st page rankings.
 It only happens if you make Google understand what is the page or blog post is about by optimizing it the RIGHT way.

-Here is the checklist you can refer to:
+Here is the crucial on-page SEO checklist you can refer to:

-- Get an SEO-friendly and fast loading theme like Astra or GeneratePress.
+- Get an SEO-friendly and fast loading theme like Astra.

 - Setup your blog with necessary plugins and settings.